 “‘The pace of client inquiry indicates that CASB is a popular choice for cloud using organizations,’ said Mr. Pingree [Gartner research director].
 ‘This is due to the growing popularity of using non-PC devices for interacting with core business processes, which creates security risks that can be mitigated effectively with a CASB.
 CASBs also enable safer interaction between SaaS applications and unmanaged devices.’”

-The following chart summarizes Gartner’s estimates showing the relative size and growth rates of each category.
+The following chart summarises Gartner’s estimates showing the relative size and growth rates of each category.

 Statista estimates overall CASB product revenue to be about $2.1 billion this year, increasing by 35 percent annually to $3.8 billion in 2023.
 It's unclear why Statista's revenue estimate is so much higher than Gartner's number for "cloud security" products, but likely because, as Gartner explains in a CASB report, "Gartner draws a distinction between delivering security from the cloud and securing access to the cloud."
 Thus, some CASB spending shows up in other Gartner categories like application, data and other security products.